monitorjbl/hobo-cloud/README.md

 }' http://$HOBO_CONTROLLER:8080/api/node
 ```

-# Configuring
+## Configuring

 The configuration options and their default values can be reviewed [here](src/main/resources/defaults.conf).
-To override these, simply pass in your own config file as a JVM arg.
+To override these, simply pass in your own config file as a JVM arg:

+`gradlew jettyRun -Dconf=/path/to/custom.conf`